roboconf/roboconf.github.io/en/user-guide/configuration-files.md

 	│   ├── .graph file (describes components and their dependencies) │   ├── One directory for each component...
 	└── instances
-    	└── initial-deployment.instances (instances to load at startup)
+    	└── init.instances (instances to load at startup)

 # Example